antor44/livestream_video/Audio-Transcription-Chrome/README.md

 ## Loading and running the extension
-- Depending on your operating system configuration, you may need to create a Python virtual environment:
+- Depending on your operating system configuration, you may need to create a Python virtual environment using either Anaconda or virtualenv (not pipx, which is not intended for libraries), and you need to activate this environment to run the WhisperLive server.
+For virtualenv:
 ````
 sudo apt install virtualenv
-mkdir ~/python-environments && cd ~/python-environments
+mkdir ~/python-environments
-virtualenv whisper-live
+virtualenv ~/python-environments/whisper-live
-source whisper-live/bin/activate
+source ~/python-environments/whisper-live/bin/activate
 ````
 - Install WhisperLive (at least version 0.6.2):
 ```